status-im/repos/README.md

 - https://github.com/status-im/swarms - Swarm Home.
 New, completed and in-progress features for Status
 - https://github.com/status-im/pm/ - PM for core dev calls.
+- https://github.com/status-im/nixpkgs - Fork of NixOS/nixpkgs, where we keep our `status-mods` branch used by `status-react`

+## Bots

+- https://github.com/status-im/status-github-bot - A bot for github (kicks e2e tests, among other tasks)
+- https://github.com/status-im/probot-settings - Keeps the baseline settings for probot apps that can be referenced from other repos
+- https://github.com/status-im/packages-check-bot - This Probot checks changes to packages.json to ensure that URL schemes match intended pattern and that forks are referenced with a tag, instead of a branch
+- https://github.com/status-im/deps-lock-snitch-bot - A GitHub App built with Probot that pings collaborators every time there are changes to a dependency lock file (package-lock.json, yarn.lock, etc)
+- https://github.com/status-im/stale - A GitHub App built with Probot that closes abandoned Issues and Pull Requests after a period of inactivity.
+- https://github.com/status-im/figma-diff-probot - Probot using figma api to comment on PRs with before after images